joseph-carlson/joseph-carlson.github.io/content/projects/this-website.md

 I chose Hugo because it's fast, simple, and cheap.

-Articles literally being markdown files while still being able to add shortcodes and embed HTML when needed makes my life a whole lot easier when compared to something like WordPress.
+Writing the articles in markdown files while being able to add shortcodes and embed HTML when needed makes my life a whole lot easier when compared to platforms like WordPress.
 What you see is what you get; nothing more, nothing less.

-As one does when they can't find exactly what they were looking for, I designed this page from the ground up after spending some time with the Hugo documentation, YouTube, and a few LLMs.
+As one does when they can't find exactly what they're looking for, I designed this page from the ground up after spending some time with the Hugo documentation, YouTube, and a few LLMs.

 ---

 ## Implementation

 All of the project files exist within a folder I open up in Visual Studio Code.
 I draft, edit, proofread, and post.

 New Article
 ```zsh